Greenwich Pumping Station, London

 The ‘cultural meander’ or heritage theme for the East section of the tunnel in the Heritage Interpretation Strategy is ‘The Shipping Parishes – Gateway to the World’.
 Within this heading, the site’s narrative references the revolutionary impact of the railway and its social and economic impact on society.

-Lubna has developed an artwork which responds to this site's specific history of railway signalling.
-The adjacent railway was London’s first railway, the line of the London & Greenwich railway, connecting London Bridge (opened in 1836) to Greenwich (opened in 1838), which catered for short distance intra-urban travel.
-The structure consists of 851 semi-circular arches and 27 skew arches or road bridges.
-It is the longest run of arches in Britain, one of the oldest railway viaducts in the world and the earliest example of an elevated railway line.
-At Corbetts Lane (just to the east of the site) there was installed first ever fixed signal used to control a junction.
+Lubna’s artwork was inspired by the site’s history of railway signalling.
+The adjacent railway, part of the London & Greenwich Railway, was London’s first, connecting London Bridge (opened in 1836) to Greenwich (opened in 1838) and serving short-distance intra-urban travel.
+The railway’s structure featured 851 semi-circular arches and 27 skew arches or road bridges, making it the longest run of arches in Britain and one of the world’s oldest railway viaducts.
+At Corbett’s Lane, just east of the site, the first-ever fixed signal for controlling a junction was installed.

-The artist has conceived the commission to be activated by the movement of the train, with the primary viewpoint from the railway and DLR.
-The additional interpretive material (the artwork) is integrated into the access ‘gates’ of the cladding of the pressure relief and air inlet structure located on the shaft structure.
-It comprises a white, vitreous enamel, circular steel panel, 2m in diameter.
+Designed to be activated by passing trains, Optical Flow’s primary viewpoint is from the railway and the DLR.
+It is integrated into the access gates of the cladding surrounding the pressure relief and air inlet structure on the shaft.
+The artwork comprises a 2-metre-diameter white vitreous enamel circular panel.

 — Lubna Chowdhary